Updated: November 22, 2020

-The pay is very good and the hours, flexible.
+The pay is excellent and the hours, flexible.
 But there’s a catch – the work is only guaranteed for 9 months and it may or may not continue after that.

 If you were my friend back then, would you have accepted my invitation or not?

-Some are terrified of being a freelancer while others would pick flexibility of freelancing over the stability of a regular day job.
+Some are terrified of being a freelancer.
+While others would pick the flexibility of freelancing over the stability of a regular day job.
 Others simply follow the money.

-Freelancing offers a lot of benefits like more money, more control of your time, and finally a chance to make decisions without worrying about your not-so-smart boss’ comments – these enough to motivate you?
+Freelancing offers a lot of benefits like more money, more control of your time, and finally a chance to make decisions without worrying about your not-so-smart boss’ comments.
+Are these enough to motivate you?